rihck/java-11-certification/bookNotes.md

 	double public;       // public is a reserved word short _;             // a single underscore is not allowed
 	```

+	**Exame Tip**:
+	> var is not a reserved word, just a reserved type.
+It can be used as an identifier except as a class, interface, or enum name.

 <a id="c2-camel-snake-case"/></a>
 #### Styles: CamelCase and Snake-Case
 * Camel Case: The first letter of each word is capitalized.